 If you’ve got hens, there’s a chance you have a lot of eggs on hand right now.
 Chickens lay so well at this time of year and it doesn’t take long to get several cartons stacked up.
 We think there’s nothing better than a pickled egg or two with lunch or with a beer as a late afternoon nibble.
 I make my own and it is really easy.
 Pickling eggs takes only a few minutes to prepare and put in the fridge.
 They make for a great quick snack or even a side dish at dinner.

-Just make sure you are not using super fresh eggs.
+Make sure you are not using super fresh eggs.
 If you get farm eggs, just set them in your fridge for 2 weeks.
-If you buy from the grocery store, tsk, tsk, you can use them right away.

-Here’s the reason, the eggs you use need to be about 2 weeks old.
-Grocery store eggs are NEVER as fresh as those from the chicken farmer, so you can likely use those tasteless bland eggs right away.
+Here’s the reason: the eggs need to be about 2 weeks old.
+Grocery store eggs are NEVER as fresh as those from the chicken farmer, so you can likely use storebought eggs right away.
 Your eggs need to be aged a bit because, if they are too fresh, you will take a bunch of the egg white away when you peel them.
-They’ll look awful too, with gouges of white missing, not pretty and firm as you want them.
+They’ll look awful too with gouges of white missing.
+You want them to be pretty and smooth.

 12 extra large eggs